4 Ways You May Be Sabotaging Your Own Healing

 Contributing writer for Wake Up World

-I believe that everyone wants to be healthy and happy.
+Everyone wants to be healthy and happy.
 No one chooses ill health and pain consciously.
-I have never met anyone who will state that they would like to stay sick, yet I have met many that are not willing or reluctant to do what is needed for positive change to occur.
+I have never met anyone who would like to stay sick, yet I have met many who are not willing or reluctant to do what is needed for positive change to occur.
 They’re two different things in a sense, but not really.

-First of all, the conscious mind is only the tip of the iceberg when it comes to what we are thinking and telling ourselves.
+First, the conscious mind is only the tip of the iceberg when it comes to what we think and tell ourselves.
 Our programming, our understanding of life, old memories and conditions, are all present in this enormous data-bank – the subconscious mind.
 It has it all recorded, and it knows more about what you believe than your awakened state ever will.
 Only through our actions and our experiences can we truly see what our beliefs are.
 We act and live according to what we have been conditioned to believe, and that might not always be as it seems.
 We might have beliefs we did not even know we had.
 Self-sabotage simply means standing in your own way.

 How You May Be Sabotaging Your Healing